Women's hormone health

 What is menopause?

-Menopause is a natural phase in a woman’s life marking the end of her reproductive years.
-It unfolds in three stages:
+Menopause is a natural biological stage in a woman’s life that marks the end of reproductive function.
+It typically occurs in three stages:

 How can menopause be treated?